 Instead, Lynley became mired in a series of B movies that failed to capture either the interest of audiences or the goodwill of critics.
 Of the half-dozen such flicks released during that pre-The Poseidon Adventure period, the one notable title is perhaps David Greene’s The Shuttered Room (1967).

 Based on a short story by August Derleth and H.P.
-Lovecraft, the New England-set, (Old) England-shot British horror thriller features Lynley and veteran Gig Young (Teacher’s Pet) as a couple facing some of the same inconveniences – an ignorant, idiotized, vicious rural crowd – encountered by Dustin Hoffman and Susan George in Sam Peckinpah’s 1971 revenge thriller Straw Dogs.
+Lovecraft, the New England-set, (Old) England-shot British horror thriller features Lynley and veteran Gig Young (Teacher’s Pet) as an urban couple having to deal with some of the same inconveniences – an ignorant, idiotized, vicious rural crowd – encountered by Dustin Hoffman and Susan George in Sam Peckinpah’s 1971 revenge thriller Straw Dogs.

 Although busy on television, where female roles were more abundant, she would stay away from the big screen for over three years, returning in William H. Bushnell’s minor Israeli-U.S. gangster comedy The Four Deuces (1976), noteworthy for reuniting her with fellow Blue Denim player Warren Berlinger.
 From then on, Lynley’s motion picture career would almost invariably be relegated to low-budget, low-quality efforts with even lower box office appeal.